Appear though it encompasses the shaft of the WarP. Walt 10/20

 This is what I said: "In the front rack is made of steel.
 There is a flat piece of steel under

 the mat to support it."
 When I ssaid "support it" I mean the mat not the steel.
 The purpose of the 1/8" x 3" x 26" flat steel is to prevent the mat from pushing through the large hole in the steel frame.
 It is not welded because it was a last minute addition.
 It is working fine, pressed in place by the weight of the batterries on the mat.
 It certainly could be weled.
 I would put it just where I have it, not underneath.
+It creates a perfectly flat surface because it is the same thickness as the angle at the edges,.

 Table top - two pieces of acrylic - what thickness did you use, saw